aidantr/FuzzyCRegression.jl/docs/src/package.md

  ## Methods applied to fitted models

  The package provides several methods that can be applied to fitted models.
 The names are similar to those in the [GLM.jl](https://juliastats.org/GLM.jl/stable/) package.
+Full documentation for these methods can be found [here](https://aidantr.github.io/FuzzyCRegression.jl/dev/API/).

 - `aic`: Akaike's Information Criterion
 - `bic`: Bayesian Information Criterion